 In addition to the above shopping streets, Vancouver’s best shopping places and districts include some of its shopping centres and malls.
 Now malls aren’t for everyone (and these malls aren’t a whole lot different than the best malls in other major cities), but they are still great places for shopping.

-- The Hudson’s Bay: It’s not a shopping centre, but it is a big multi-storied store.
+- The Hudson’s Bay – it’s not a shopping centre, but it is a big multi-storied retailer.
 The Bay has been Canada’s main department store since the fur trade days.

-Looking for secondhand stuff?
-Then check out the Vancouver Flea Market – a shopping mall of secondhand stalls selling everything from junk to treasures.
-Also, another interesting market for second-hand goods is the DTES Street Market on Sundays in Gastown.
+Looking for second-hand stuff?
+Then check out the Vancouver Flea Market – a shopping mall of second-hand stalls selling everything from junk to treasures.

 Similar to the Vancouver Flea Market, in Surrey there is the Cloverdale Flea Market which features hundreds of tables of second-hand goods on Sundays from 6 am to 4 pm at the Cloverdale Fairgrounds near the corner of 176th Street (a.k.a.
 Highway 15) and 62nd Avenue.

 A third major second-hand-shopping venue is the Abbotsford Flea Market.
 It takes place almost every Sunday of the year at Abbotsford Exhibition Park in the Fraser Valley.

 Other articles that might be of interest include the following:

 - Shopping Opportunities on Granville Island

 - Shopping in Vancouver (on the Tourism Vancouver website)

 - Entertainment in Vancouver